NVIDIA-AI-IOT/jetbot_mini/docs/board_design/A00/A00_design_justification.md

 After schematic design was completed, a BOM was formulated and the footprints for the chosen parts were loaded into KiCAD.
 Some footprints were made by me, and others I downloaded from SnapEDA.
 The list of footprints that I downloaded from SnapEDA can be found [here](https://github.com/NVIDIA-AI-IOT/jetbot_mini/blob/main/design/A01/v1/README.md).

-The main design process for PCB layout is as folliows:
+The main design process for PCB layout is as follows:

 Import Netlist --> Place IO and Footprints --> Determine Board Cutout --> Route High Speed Signals --> Route Power Paths --> Route Everything else --> Run DRC